Will Glendinning

-Will Glendinning is a former politician in Northern Ireland.
+Will Glendinning is a former Northern Irish politician.

+Background

 He was born in Portadown, the brother of Robin, and a great-grandchild of Robert Glendinning.
+Glendinning attended Rockport School in Holywood, County Down.

 Glendinning joined the Ulster Defence Regiment in the early 1970s and served in Armagh.
 In 1977, he was elected as an Alliance Party of Northern Ireland (APNI) councillor for Belfast Area F, which covered the Lower Falls, Donegall Road and Markets areas.
 He held his seat in 1981, and was also narrowly elected at the 1982 Northern Ireland Assembly election for West Belfast.

 "Area F" was abolished in 1985 but Glendinning won a council seat in the Lower Falls Electoral Area, with his wife Pip succeeding in gaining a seat for APNI in the adjacent Upper Falls Area.
 He and his wife both resigned their council seats in 1987 due to the birth of their daughter.